kiarazhu/LED-Chaser/README.md

 - Back and Forth

 ### <a href="Cascading-LEDs/README.md"> Cascading LEDs </a>
-- Left Cascading
+- Left to Right Cascading
-- Right Cascading
+- Right to Left Cascading

 ### <a href="LED-Train/README.md"> LED Trains </a>
-- Left Train
+- Left to Right Train
-- Right Train
+- Right to Left Train
 - Back and forth train

 What if we can incorporate switches and buttons to select the behaviour of our chaser?